halide/Halide/README.md

 ```

 Note that you _must_ add `clang` to `LLVM_ENABLE_PROJECTS`; adding `lld` to
-`LLVM_ENABLE_PROJECTS` is only required when using WebAssembly, and adding
+`LLVM_ENABLE_PROJECTS` is only required when using WebAssembly,
+`LLVM_ENABLE_RUNTIMES="compiler-rt"` is only required if building the fuzz
-`clang-tools-extra` is only necessary if you plan to contribute code to Halide
+tests, and adding `clang-tools-extra` is only necessary if you plan to
-(so that you can run `clang-tidy` on your pull requests).
-We recommend enabling
+contribute code to Halide (so that you can run `clang-tidy` on your pull
-both in all cases to simplify builds.
-You can disable exception handling (EH)
+requests).
+We recommend enabling both in all cases to simplify builds.
+You can
-and RTTI if you don't want the Python bindings.
+disable exception handling (EH) and RTTI if you don't want the Python bindings.

 ### Building Halide with make